tstillwell/appengine_multiblog/README.md

 ```

-for each class, seperate GET and POST handlers are defined
+for each class, separate GET and POST handlers are defined
 so the app can respond to the requests appropriately.

 Using this paradigm, new routes and new classes to